lucidpolygon/PantherPHP/readme.md

-# KaduvaPHP - Light and Fast PHP Boilerplate for your next website.
+# PantherPHP - Light and Fast PHP Boilerplate for your next website.

 ## Overview